bugzmanov/rediscache/README.md

 This approach makes sense only in case of smaller population of large objects that are accessed infrequently.

-## Monitoring & Alerts
+## Monitoring & Alerting

-Webcache generates metrics on all layers: web, cache, redisclient.
+Webcache generates metrics for all layers: web, cache, redisclient.
 Metrics are generated using micrometer library, and can be adapted to report to any metrics collection system.

 Currently metrics are reported to graphite and can be observed using grafana dashboard.